Indian Home Guard

 The leaders of all of the Five Civilized Tribes signed treaties with the Confederacy at the start of the Civil War.
 Many of the tribal members, however, did not support the Confederacy, and, not being organized, were driven from Indian Territory with a large loss of life.
 Most fled to Kansas and Missouri.
 Many of the "Loyal" Indians volunteered for Union duty in order to get control back from the Confederate generals.
 The Indian Home Guard regiments fought mostly in Indian Territory and Arkansas.
 It was mainly due to these Loyal Indians that the Five Civilized Tribes were able to retain any of their lands following the end of the Civil War.

 Indian Home Guard Regiments

 1st Regiment, Indian Home Guard

 Organized at Le Roy, Kansas on May 22, 1862, it included Major William Addison Phillips.
+The regiment consisted of eight companies of Creeks and two recruited amongst the Seminole.
+Company A of the unit was led by Sonuk Mikko.
+From the summer 1862 to Spring 1865, the 1st Indian Home Guard participated in over thirty actions.

 2nd Regiment, Indian Home Guard

 Organized on Big Creek and at Five-Mile Creek, Kansas, June 22 to July 18, 1862.
 "Concurrently with the 1st Regiment of Indian Home Guards in May 1862, this regiment, commanded by Colonel John Ritchie, consisted of one company each of Delaware, Kickapoo, Quapaw, Seneca, and Shawnee, two companies of Osage, and two of Cherokee.
 It took longer to organize, due to the political disagreements of the various government agents involved in the negotiations.
 They were attached to the first Indian Expedition given the task of clearing the territory north of the Arkansas River of Confederates.
 Lack of support from higher command, as well as in-fighting" among the colonels, caused the expedition to be withdrawn."